KunalDhanaitkar/Mini-Project-1-Crawler/README.md

 This Project was developed using Pytho and a Python library **Beautiful Soup**.
 Beautiful Soup is a Python library for pulling data out of HTML and XML files.
 It creates a parse tree for parsed pages that can be used to extract data from HTML, which is useful for web scraping.

-> I have tried multiple ways to crawl the UNH website but couldn't get it to work the way you expect to.
-I hope you see the hard work I have put into these Projects.
-I have worked with various libraries and multiple platforms in this course and I am absolutely grateful to you for it.

 # Requirements

 * Python3